UPPMAX/HPC-python/docs/day2/pandas.rst

 This is not a complete list, and most of these functions have several dozen possible kwargs.
 It is left to the reader to determine what kwargs are needed.
 As with NumPy's ``genfromtxt()`` function, most of the *text* readers above, and the excel reader, have kwargs that let you choose to load only some of the data.

-As an example, if there was a CSV file called "exoplanets_5250_EarthUnits.csv" in your home directory, it could be opened as follows
+In the example below, a CSV file called "exoplanets_5250_EarthUnits.csv" in the current working directory is read into the DataFrame ``df`` and then written out to a plain text file where decimals are rendered with commas, the delimiter is the pipe character, and the indexes are preserved as the first column.

 .. code-block:: python

     import pandas as pd
     df = pd.read_csv('exoplanets_5250_EarthUnits.csv',index_col=0)
+    df.to_csv('exoplanets_5250_EarthUnits.txt', sep='|',decimal=',', index=True)

-The ``index_col=0`` part sets the first column as the row labels, and the reader functions take the first row as the list of column names by default.
-If you forget to set a column as the list of row indexes during import, you can do it later with ``df.set_index('column_name')``.
+In most reader functions, including ``index_col=0`` sets the first column as the row labels, and the first row is assumed to contain the list of column names by default.
+If you forget to set one of the columns as the list of row indexes during import, you can do it later with ``df.set_index('column_name')``.

 Building a DataFrame or Series from scratch is also easy.
 Lists and arrays can be converted directly to Series and DataFrames, respectively.